Weekend Escapes: Birmingham, Alabama

 Automatic Seafood & Oysters

-From humble local joints to James Beard awarded culinary institutions, the Bham food scene is a reason alone to visit the Magic City.
+From humble local joints to James Beard-award-winning culinary institutions, the Bham food scene is a reason alone to visit the Magic City.
 Start your morning with a fresh pastry from Last Call Baking Company.
-The options are all tantalizing from traditional pastries, such as plain and chocolate croissants, to specialty items like their famous gochujang twist which is a perfect blend of sweet and spicy.
+The options are all tantalizing, from traditional pastries, such as plain and chocolate croissants, to specialty items like their famous gochujang twist, a perfect blend of sweet and spicy.
 Pair your pastry with an aromatic latte from June Coffee, located just steps away from the bakery.

 For a fun date night out or celebratory dinner, visit Automatic Seafood & Oysters for the best raw oyster selection in Birmingham.
 The restaurant also offers uniquely crafted seafood options such as seared New England scallops paired with short rib and curry clams.
 Helen is another refined fine-dining establishment offering elevated southern fare and an extensive wine list.